 Properly implemented activities will enhance positive impacts and contribute towards climate resilience measures.
 This will ensure that communities and local government authorities are fully informed and involved in decision making aiming at community responsibilities and benefits.
 The project aims to build human and technical capacity to integrate adaptation issues in their planning process, which is important for sustainable development.
 To achieve this, lessons learnt will be documented and disseminated in order to share the best practices, build awareness and capacity on climate resilience measures in communities.
+At least 2100 households will benefit from different climate resilient activities that will be selected in their localities.

-4.2.1 Establishment of Farmers Associations (FA) in new areas

-4.2.2 Training of Farmers Association members on planning for climate related actions

-4.2.3 Build capacity of farmers on climate smart practices and integrated water management practices

-4.2.4 Support Community Based Trainers to train peer farmers
+- 4.2.1 Establishment of Farmers Associations (FA) in new areas - 4.2.2 Training of Farmers Association members on planning for climate related actions - 4.2.3 Build capacity of farmers on climate smart practices and integrated water management practices - 4.2.4 Support Community Based Trainers to train peer farmers